-50 EFRAG welcomes the IASB's clarification that some financial instruments with contingent settlement provisions, such as those that are mandatorily convertible into a variable number of shares upon a contingent 'non-viability' event, are compound financial instruments with a liability and equity components (i.e., an entity applies both sets of requirements in paragraph 25 and paragraphs 28-30 of IAS 32).
+3650 EFRAG welcomes the IASB's clarification that some financial instruments with contingent settlement provisions, such as those that are mandatorily convertible into a variable number of shares upon a contingent 'non-viability' event, are compound financial instruments with a liability and equity components (i.e., an entity applies both sets of requirements in paragraph 25 and paragraphs 28-30 of IAS 32).

-Measurement of financial instruments with contingent settlement provisions

-EFRAG acknowledges that the IASB's clarification that financial liabilities arising from a financial instrument with a contingent settlement provision and the liability component of a compound financial instrument with contingent settlement provisions should be measured at the present value of the settlement, where the settlement amount is discounted based on the assumption that settlement will occur at the earliest possible settlement date specified in the contract is in line with paragraph 23 of IAS 32 and in line with some of current practices on the classification of Additional Tier 1 instruments (in line with the view that the contingent non-viability event could occur immediately because it is beyond the control of the issuer and there is no contractual minimum time period that must elapse before the contingent non-viability event could occur.
+Measurement of financial instruments with contingent settlement provisions arising from a financial instrument with a contingent settlement provision and the liability component of a compound financial instrument with contingent settlement provisions should be initially measured at the present value of the settlement, where the settlement amount is discounted based on the assumption that settlement will occur at the earliest possible settlement date specified in the contract (even if IFRS 9 currently requires a financial liability to be recognised at fair value on initial recognition), as this is in line with existing principles in IAS 32 and provides relevant information to users (i.e., would reflect that immediate settlement may be required is in line with paragraph 23 of IAS 32 and in line with some of current practices on the classification of Additional Tier 1 instruments (in line with the view that the contingent non-viability event could occur immediately because it is beyond the control of the issuer and there is no contractual minimum time period that must elapse before the contingent non-viability event could occur.
 For example, an entity could suddenly breach a required Tier 1 Capital ratio as a result of a significant one-off event).